richtastic/ff/src/3DR/wiki/app.md

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

+- a lot of triangles are dropped during view visibility pass phase

+optimumTriangleTextureImageAssignment

+UpdateTextureVertexFromViews

+- is the intersection code correct?

+- solveDenseGroup fewer points:
+	- neighbor filters drop a lot of points
+	- groups have fuzzying surfaces
+	=> last step of bundle adjustment should do ALL VIEWS at same time ?

+- MISSING VIEW CAMERA IDS: -- some step overwrites it ? sparse/sparse.yaml
+sparse/graph.yaml
+dense/dense.yaml
+dense/graph.yaml
+bundle/bundle.yaml
+bundle/views.yaml

 - why is F still picking points behind ?
 	- critical pair ?
+		- minimal translation compared to scene size ?
 		- distance to points is >> distance between camera centers ~ approx 0 translation
 			=> what do do with nonlinear updates?

 		checkPointsLocation -- are the far points much farther (1000x?) than center-distances

-		- a single very far point can throw off average
+		- a single very far point can throw off average ?
 		=> 2-3 sigma distance dropping until stable group

 refineAllCameraMultiViewTriangulation